teckel12/LuaTelemetry/README.md

 * OpenTX v2.2.2 is required for compatibility with Taranis X-Lite transmitter
 * Crossfire is **NOT** supported due to missing telemetry data required by Lua Telemetry
 	* Lua Telemetry can't fix this, Crossfire has missing flight mode info Lua Telemetry requires
+* FrSky Horus transmitters are not currently supported due to the missing draw flags: `ERASE` and `FORCED`

 ## Setup